Welcome to your home away from home!

 Please schedule your drop-in with us at CFER.
 You can view our current schedule on WODIFY.

-The coaches at CrossFit East River have been shown incredible hospitality at CrossFit gyms across the world, from Melbourne to Rome to Kandahar.
-We’d like to return the favor.
+The coaches at CrossFit East River have been shown incredible hospitality at CrossFit gyms across the world, from Melbourne to Rome to Kandahar, and all over the U.S. We’d like to return the favor.
 Traveling CrossFitters are more than welcome at CrossFit East River.

 Please arrive early enough to introduce yourself to our coaching team.
 Please let us know your home affiliate and your experience with CrossFit.